microsoft/yardl/docs/docs.md

       items: float
 ```

-Dimensions can be given labels:
+Dimensions can be given names, which can be used in [computed
+field](#computed-fields) expressions.

 ```yaml
 MyRec: !record